Jesus’ Time In Tomb

 There are various references that suggest the women waited until dawn, or sunrise, or nearly sunrise, before they went the body.
 They wanted the light of day so they could work, and so the end of this time is what is called Resurrection Sunday.

-1In the evening of the sabbath day, when the 1st day of the week began, Mary Magdalene and the other Mary came to see the tomb.
+1In the end of the sabbath, as it began to dawn toward the first day of the week, came Mary Magdalene and the other Mary to see the sepulchre.
+Matthew 28:1 KJV

-1And on the 1st day of the week, early in the morning, while it was yet dark, they came to the tomb and brought the spices which they had prepared; and there were with them other women.
+1Now upon the first day of the week, very early in the morning, they came unto the sepulchre, bringing the spices which they had prepared, and certain others with them.
+Luke 24:1 KJV

 For the purposes of a first pass, a 6:00 AM time on Sunday morning is the target for the end of 72 hours.